 5. Freelance writing

 Writing is probably the most famous gig and this explains why there is a lot of competition.
 Since there is always going to be someone who is more experienced than you, it’s important to keep yourself up-to-date and continually challenge yourself with new projects.
 If you want to become a freelance writer, you ought to start with sites like Problogger, MediaBistro and JournalismJobs amongst others.

 6. Coding and programming

 If you are into coding and programming, you can apply on Toptal as a freelance web developer and work with top tech companies or startups.
 As a developer, you have a more privileged position because the demand in this field is huge.
-Other good websites that are worth checking are Smashing Jobs and Hireable where you can find or get found for lots of job opportunities.
+Another good website that is worth checking is Smashing Jobs where you can find or get found for lots of job opportunities.